 The Baruch College Faculty Handbook

-The list below reflects the consensus and is advanced here for consideration by individual members of the faculty and by departments.
+The list below reflects a consensus and is advanced here for consideration by individual members of the faculty and by departments.
 These items should not be construed as requirements; they are suggestions from which faculty and departments are invited to pick and choose as seems appropriate to their discipline.
 Many of these suggestions may seem obvious; further suggestions are welcome.
-For additional resources, please visit the Teaching Blog - Classroom Management.

 - Consensus arose around the importance of communication: absent

 clear guides to classroom behavior, some students have no idea

 what behaviors are inappropriate.
 In light of contemporary norms--talking in cinemas, cell phones at concerts, feet on subway

 seats, litter thrown on the ground--less than respectful behavior

 might not be surprising, even in a college.
 Faculty should make

 clear to students (preferably both orally and in writing) that